awsdocs/aws-cdk-guide/doc_source/work-with-cdk-javascript.md

 TypeScript's "shape\-based" interfaces, which define bundles of required and optional properties \(and their types\) within an object, allow common mistakes to be caught while you're writing the code, and make it easier for your IDE to provide robust autocomplete and other real\-time coding advice\.

 Coding in TypeScript does involve an additional step: compiling your app with the TypeScript compiler, `tsc`\.
-This step can happen automatically whenever you save your source code, or before you run your app\.
 For typical AWS CDK apps, compilation requires a few seconds at most\.

 The easiest way to migrate an existing JavaScript AWS CDK app to TypeScript is to create a new TypeScript project using `cdk init app --language typescript`, then copy your source files \(and any other necessary files, such as assets like AWS Lambda function source code\) to the new project\.
 Rename your JavaScript files to end in `.ts` and begin developing in TypeScript\.